FRC-2928/FRC-Programmer-Training/docs/Tools/vscode.md

 - "vendordeps"
 - "Robotbuilder"

-For VSCode Integration:
 Place the `maven/com/ctre` and `vendordeps/Pheonix.json` folders inside the WPILib installation folder.
 This is typically located in `~/wpilib/2022`.

 Instructions on adding Phoenix to your FRC vscode project can be found [here](https://phoenix-documentation.readthedocs.io/en/latest/ch05a_CppJava.html).

-For **Robotbuilder**:
-The Robotbuilder folder contains Robotbuilder extensions for using CTRE classes.
+The **Robotbuilder** folder contains Robotbuilder extensions for using CTRE classes.
 It currently contains the Talon FX, CANCoder, Talon SRX, Victor SPX, CANifier, and Pigeon IMU extensions.
 Take the desired extension folder (eg. "Talon SRX") and place it in `~\wpilib\2022\Robotbuilder\extensions`.

+## Install REV Robotics Software
+The install of the REV Robotics libraries is similar to that of the Pheonix software for Mac and Linux.
+- Download the zip file from the [REV Robotics Software](https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information#c++-and-java) releases page.
+- Place the `maven/com/revrobotics` and `vendordeps/REVLib.json` folders inside the WPILib installation folder.
+This is typically located in `~/wpilib/2022`.
+- Once installed you have to bring the libraries into your project.
+This can be done from the WPI palette **Manage Vendor Libraries** option, as explained above.

 ## Using Live Share
 Live Share enables you to quickly collaborate with a friend, classmate, or professor on the same code without the need to sync code or to configure the same development tools, settings, or environment.